Pavlova

 • Cream of Tartar: Stabilizes the egg whites, ensuring they hold their shape and form.

-• Granulated Sugar: Sweetens the whipped cream, balancing the flavors of the dessert.
+• Granulated Sugar: Sweetens the whipped cream.

 • Jump to the printable recipe for precise measurements